 Remote Desktop is one of the simplest ways to fix problems on a computer remotely, but it seems that this feature has some issues on Windows 10.

-Users reported The remote connection was denied error on Windows 10, so let’s see how to fix it.
+Users reported The remote connection was denied error on Windows 10.

-The remote connection was denied because the user account is not authorized for remote login [FIX]
+the connection was denied because the user account is not authorized for remote login windows 10

 According to users, they are unable to start the Remote Desktop session due to this error, so in order to fix this problem, you need to check Remote settings on your host computer.
 To do that, follow these steps: